derekmarion/oop-boggle-i/README.md

    ____
 ```

-* When 'shake!' is invoked on our board, it should output something like this:
+* When `shake!` is invoked on our board, it should output something like this:

 ```ruby
    LMVQ